bednic/json-api/README.md

 }
 ```

-> Then we need tu setup few things.
-Most of then belongs to DI Container
+> Then we need setup few things

 ```php
 <?php